 Project ECHO ® is a lifelong learning and guided practice model that is designed to build capacity of individuals around the state to provide evidence-based services.
 The heart of the ECHO model is its hub-and-spoke knowledge-sharing networks.
-Hub and spoke knowledge-sharing networks create a learning loop:
+Families are key members of our ECHO development teams and leadership Hubs.
+Hub teams (specialists and family members) and spokes (ECHO participants) create knowledge-sharing networks in a learning loop:

-• Specialists learn from community providers as best practices emerge
+- Specialists learn from community providers and families as best practices emerge

 Read The ECHO Effect, an article about Project ECHO at Waisman Center.

 Connecting users of alternative and augmentative communication (AAC), families, speech-language pathologists, teachers, occupational therapists, social workers, and others for knowledge sharing on AAC topics.

 An education series of best practices and evidence-based care for treating children with autism.
 Designed for primary care providers to find ways better support their patients.